 Berntsen 2" diameter Bronze Survey Caps for Rebar

-All Berntsen bronze survey caps for rebar are orbital formed from silicon bronze alloy that won't chip, crack, or break.
+All Berntsen bronze survey caps for rebar are orbital formed from silicon bronze alloy which is highly resistant to chipping, cracking and breaking.
 They feature the SureGripT plastic insulator that locks the cap tight on to the rebar or pipe and helps prevent dissimilar metal corrosion.
 They feature a deep hex socket that won't "wobble" when tapped on to the rebar.

 A good survey cap for rebar or pipe must virtually eliminate dissimilar metal corrosion.
 What typically happens is that the survey cap loosens over a short period of time.
 This confirms metallurgical theory.
 Aluminum is less "noble" than steel and an electrical current will actually flow from the aluminum (+) to the steel (-).
 Corrosion will occur in the anode (+) area of the battery like combination of metals in the presence of moisture (air or soil acting like an electrolyte).